vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 ## BART investigation

-On April 2, 2020, a BART Police officer called me and told me that, based on footage in the BART train car, BART had identified the likely suspect who stole my laptop and phone.
+On April 2, 2020, at around 9 AM PDT, a BART Police officer called me and told me that, based on footage in the BART train car, BART had identified the likely suspect who stole my laptop and phone.
 The suspect does not yet know that he is suspected.
 The suspect is not currently suspected of any other incidents.
 The officer considered it pretty unlikely that my laptop or phone could be retrieved.

 I had the option to come to the station at Lake Merritt BART to try to identify the suspect from a photo lineup of six people (so not a